• kyrylo a year ago

 I think the pendulum is kind of swinging back the other way now.
 While there are certainly advantages with the Node ecosystem, it always felt very messy to me.
 Rails language extensions, ORM, testing, and migrations frameworks have never been matched by any javascript libraries.
 Ruby and Rails have always prioritized quality of life features, which made it a very enjoyable and productive framework.

-• LordShredda 6 months ago
+• LordShredda a year ago

 I think the reason rails has stuck around is because of it being a very opinionated framework and it dictates a method to do almost anything.
 This allows the docs to be very straightforward, almost as if they were written for the Rails application itself.